bitplane/bitplane.net/dev/amos/czone/index.md

 ---
 # Circular Zones

-Back in 1993 we had some kind of exam to see what sort of sets you'd be in for your GCSEs, to ultimately see whether you'd be the sort of slave who wears a shirt and tie or a regular slave.
+Back in June 1993 we had some kind of exam to see what sort of sets you'd be in for your GCSEs, to ultimately see whether you'd be the sort of slave who wears a shirt and tie or a regular manual slave.
 Me being weird and gobby, not paying much attention in class and getting on with the crayon eaters more than the normal kids, it was never really clear whether I was a retard or special.

 Sometime in year 9 there were these tests to figure it out for once and for all, and in one test was this trick that I'd never seen before: Pythagoras Theorem.